akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation_github/index.md

 ```

 The last step will send everything to the GitHub repository.
-When go to GitHub and open `Actions` then you will see that the `build & deploy` process is started.
+When you go to GitHub and open `Actions` then you will see that the `build & deploy` process is started.
 After a successful finish the site will be available under the address https://username.github.io/repository.

 Please obey the [guidelines](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) for using GitHub Pages.